smudge/decks/railsconf-2022/slides.md

 <!--
-But what about nonstandard sequences?
-Like one that goes in
+Like, here's a sequence that goes in...

 CLICK